nodejs/node/BUILDING.md

 * Basic Unix tools required for some tests,
   [Git for Windows](http://git-scm.com/download/win) includes Git Bash and tools which can be included in the global `PATH`.
-* NOTE: If the path to your home directory contains a space, the build will likely fail.
+* NOTE: If the path to your build directory contains a space, the build will likely fail.

 ```console
 > .\vcbuild